o3de/o3de.org/content/docs/user-guide/networking/multiplayer/overview.md

 ---
 linkTitle: Overview
 title: Multiplayer Gem Overview
-description: An overview of the Multiplayer Gem in Open 3D Engine.
+description: An overview of the Multiplayer Gem in Open 3D Engine (O3DE).
 Includes an introduction to multiplayer components, which provide network state synchronization.
 weight: 100
 ---